redhat-cop/image-scanning-signing-service/README.md

 ### Deployment

+Currently, there are two types of deployments:

+* Core infrastructure
+* Continuous Integration/Continuous Delivery demonstration (in subsequent section)

+Depending on the type of deployment that you are targeting, _filter_tags_ as part of the _openshift-applier_ can be specified as described below.

 Complete the following steps to deploy the Image Scanning and Signing Service.

 1. Clone this repository to your local machine and navigate into the repository